A. J. Foyt: Car owner

+Personal life

+In 1955, Foyt married Lucy Zarr, of River Oaks, remaining together for more than 68 years, until Lucy's death on April 5, 2023.

 Jerry Foyt is the son of A.J.
 Foyt.
 Foyt is the grandfather of A. J. Foyt IV.
 Foyt is the grandfather and adoptive father of Larry Foyt.
-He is also the godfather of driver John Andretti.
+He was also the godfather of late driver John Andretti.
 When not busy with the racing season, A. J. Foyt likes to spend time at the family Ranch, The Foyt Ranches located in Hockley, Texas and Del Rio, Texas.

 The Foyts are also, via marriage, part of the ownership group of the Indianapolis Colts.
-A. J. Foyt IV is married to the daughter of Colts owner Jim Irsay.
+A. J. Foyt IV is married to the daughter of former Colts owner Jim Irsay.